 Just imagine you earn money with every outgoing click!
 How lucrative for affiliate sites for example.

 In any case simplicity is your friend when designing and optimizing your site.
-It’s not about adding features and items, it’s about subtracting actually.
-Show less but make it better visible.
+It’s not about adding features and items.
+It’s about subtracting actually.
+Show less but make it more visible.

-Do not mimic portals from 15 years ago.
+Do not mimic portals from the late nineties.
 Make the early Google designs with just the search box your role model.